 Step 3.
-Install the file
+Verify and enable

-- 1. Disable Auto updates.
-See Settings → Firmware → Online updates in Remote Console. - 2.
-Install the downloaded file using the GX Offline install method.
-Requires a USB-stick or Micro SD-Card. - 3.
-Verify that the image was successfully installed: go to the Settings menu, and check that the Venus OS Large menu is available. - 4.
+- 1. Verify that the image was successfully installed: go to the Settings menu, and check that the Venus OS Large menu is available. - 2.
 Enable either Signal K or Node-RED.
 Note that though its possible to enable both, doing that on a Venus GX is "pushing it", the system might become slow.
 This is less of a problem on a Cerbo GX, as it has more resources.
 Installer access level is required to enable/disable these settings.